AbhiDiva96/salesApp/README.md

-# MERN Stack Coding Challenge
+# MERN Stack Coding Challenge Assignment

 ## Project Description
 This project aims to build a web application that fetches data from a third-party API and displays it in a user-friendly interface.
 The application should provide features such as transaction listing, statistics, bar chart, and pie chart.